huggingface/community-events/sklearn-sprint/guidelines.md

     For complete starters: in the Hugging Face Hub, there are repositories for models, datasets, and [Spaces](https://huggingface.co/spaces).
 Spaces are a special type of repository hosting ML applications, such as showcasing a model.
 To write our apps, we will only be using Gradio.
 [Gradio](https://gradio.app/) is a library that lets you build a cool front-end application for your models, completely in Python, and supports many libraries!
 In this sprint, we will be using mostly visualization support (`matplotlib`, `plotly`, `altair` and more) and [skops](https://skops.readthedocs.io/en/stable/) integration (which you can launch an interface for a given classification or regression interface with one line of code).

-    In Gradio, there’s two ways to create a demo.
+    In Gradio, there are two ways to create a demo.
 One is to use `Interface`, which is a very simple abstraction.
-Let’s see a simple example.
+Let’s see an example.

     ```python
     import gradio as gr